Skip to contents

 Package overview

-The sparseR package implements ranked-sparsity-based versions of the lasso, elastic net, MCP, and SCAD.
-We also provide a (preliminary) version of an sparsity-ranked extension to Bayesian Information Criterion (and corresponding stepwise approaches)
+The sparseR package has many features designed to streamline sifting through the high-dimensional space of interaction terms and polynomials, including functions for variable pre-processing, variable selection, post-selection inference, and post-fit model visualization under ranked sparsity.
+The package implements ranked-sparsity-based versions of the lasso, elastic net, MCP, and SCAD.
+We also provide a (preliminary) version of an sparsity-ranked extension to Bayesian Information Criterion (and corresponding stepwise approaches).

 Installation